-The Application Assurance uses CLI batches capability in policy definition.
+The Application Assurance uses CLI batch capability in policy definition.
 To start editing a policy, a begin command must be executed.
 To finish editing either abort (discard all changes) or commit (accept all changes) needs to be executed.
-CLI batch commands/state are preserved on HA activity switch.
+CLI batch state is preserved on an HA activity switch.